Wilson Square: History

-19th century predecessor

 Between 1849 and 1851, to the southeast from future square, Sokolnicki Fort (originally known as the Sergei Fort), which was part of Warsaw Citadel, was constructed.
 It was expanded between 1864 and 1874, and was mainly used as a police building and prison.

-20th century

 The square was designed by Józef Jankowski, Antoni Jawornicki, and Tadeusz Tołwiński, and constructed around 1923.
 That year, it was named Stefan Żeromski Square (Polish: Plac Stefana Żeromskiego) for the 19th- and 20th-century novelist and dramatist.

 Between 1926 and 1928, in the northeast corner of the square, four tenements of the Warsaw Housing Association, designed by Bruno Zborowski, were constructed.
 Between 1928 and 1932, the building of the Fenix Housing Association, designed by Roman Feliński, was also constructed there.

 On 27 September 1926, it was renamed to Thomas Woodrow Wilson Square.
 The square is named after Thomas Woodrow Wilson, the 28th president of the United States (in office between 1913 and 1921).
 In his 1918 Fourteen Points peace proposal, Wilson called for the establishment of an independent Poland.
 The full name of the square is Thomas Woodrow Wilson Square (Polish: Plac Thomasa Woodrowa Wilsona), although it is usually known simply as Wilson Square (Polish: Plac Wilsona).
 The idea for the name originated on 21 February 1924, when, shortly after Wilson's death on 3 February 1924, the city council had decided to name a street, a city square, or an institution, after him.

 The Stefan Żeromski Park, to the square's southeast, was developed between 1925 and 1932.

 In May 1940, during the Second World War, Nazi Germany occupied the city, during which the square was renamed to Danzig Square (German: Danziger Platz; Polish: Plac Gdański), after the city of Gdańsk (German: Danzig).
 However, the local population refused to use said name.

 On 3 May 1943, at 6 p.m., while the city was under German occupation during the Second World War, the patriotic audition made by Directorate of Civil Resistance was played from the loudspeaker at the square.
 It ended with the recording of the anthem of Poland.
 The audition was heard by the people gathered at the square, including a group of German soldiers, and the news of the incident quickly spread across the city.
 A portion of the buildings around the square were destroyed in 1944, including the entirety of the Warsaw Housing Association complex.

-The name was returned to the previous one (Thomas Woodrow Wilson Square) after the end of the war.
+It was renamed back to Thomas Woodrow Wilson Square after the end of the war.